bobOmega2/media-bias-tracker/project_journal.md

 ### TODO / Next Steps

-* Add test data to tables through Supabase Dashboard
+* Connect to external APIs to get articles and films data.
 * Verify data displays correctly on the frontend
 * Build out the homepage to display media items with bias scores
 * Create an admin workflow for adding new articles (using Secret Key)